-Nelson bush fire: At least two more days of 'very hard firefighting' to tackle Tasman fire
+Nelson bush fire: At least two more days of 'very hard firefighting' to tackle Tasman inferno

 "I know the fire service would like to hear there's a big band of rain coming over but unfortunately that's not the case," said MetService meteorologist Lisa Murray.

-Overnight, some residents of Wakefield have been evacuated because of the fire burning near their village in Tasman district.
+Overnight, some residents of Wakefield were evacuated because of the fire burning near their village in Tasman district.

 "There were a few evacuated and a number self-evacuated," Tasman District Council member Dean McNamara, who lives in Wakefield, told the Herald this morning.